weel/android-messaging-tutorial/README.md

         super.onDestroy();
     }

-##HAS THE SINCH CLIENT STARTED
+##Has the Sinch client started?
-With a slow data/wifi connection, the Sinch client could take a few seconds to start.
-If a user is really quick to open the app and send a message, there is a small chance that the client won't be started yet, and the message will never send.
-To provide a better user experience, this section will walk you through showing a loading spinner in ListUsersActivity until the client is started.
+With a slow data or Wi-Fi connection, the Sinch client could take a few seconds to start.
+If a user quickly opens the app and sends a message, there is a small chance the client won't be started yet and the message will never send.
+To provide a better user experience, show a loading spinner in ListUsersActivity until the client is started.

 To do this, MessageService will send a broadcast to ListUsersActivity when the Sinch client is started.
 When ListUsersActivity gets the broadcast, it will remove the loading message.
 In MessageService:

 	private Intent broadcastIntent = new Intent("com.sinch.messagingtutorial.app.ListUsersActivity");
     private LocalBroadcastManager broadcaster;

     //onStartCommand